Xritsos/Music_gen/README.md

 In `source/data_modules` there are the necessary modules for extracting notes/chords from a midi file and creating sequences to feed the model.
 Regarding training, using the `tests/main.py` you can run a training session which is based on the `tests.csv` file.
 There exists the `test_models.py` module that takes the trained module and creates an output midi file.
 If you want to hear your output, using the `tests/play_midi.py` module you can specify the midi track of your choice.

+## Requirements
 All the python packages required are saved in the `requirements.txt` file.
+The experiments were held on a Linux machine.
+For playing the midi files, as mentioned above, installation of Timidity++ is required.

 ## Result
 Below you can hear the result of test id 74, as described in the `tests.csv` file.